Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 ## Hashing as a defense against zone enumeration

-Cracking a hash is only as difficult as guessing the input from which it was generated.
-In the case of DNS that is mostly pretty easy.
+Cracking a hash is only as difficult as guessing the input from which it was generated and in the case of DNS that is mostly pretty easy.
 Labels are selected on the basis of convenience and long random names are largely undesirable.

 In other domains secrets are usually salted to prevent attacks by precomputed